brycewray/hugo-site/content/posts/2024/01/its-tri-state-switch-time/index.md

 # -
 ---

+**Update, 2024-01-25**: After making the change described herein, I realized I'd also need to revisit the code in [last August's post](/posts/2023/08/making-giscus-less-gabby/) about how the site works with [giscus](https://giscus.app).
+{.box}

 [Last June](/posts/2023/06/great-take-toggle), I explained how, based on [code by Salma Alam-Naylor](https://whitep4nth3r.com/blog/best-light-dark-mode-theme-toggle-javascript/), I'd added a light/dark mode toggle to this site.
 Today, I once again acknowledge other, smarter folks as I turn that toggle into a tri-state switch that allows you to view this site in light mode, dark mode, **or** your default mode.

 <!--more-->